Hillside Construction

 - Survey: Property boundaries, existing grades, proposed wall location.
 Critical when wall is near property lines.

-Walls within Hillside Areas are subject to BHO grading limits - the excavation for the wall footing counts against your Maximum Grading Quantities.
+Walls within Hillside Areas are subject to BHO grading limits.
+The excavation for the wall footing counts against your Maximum Grading Quantities.
 In HCR districts, hauling restrictions apply to any export from wall excavation.
 These regulatory constraints are the same as for any other hillside construction and must be factored into the project plan.

 Common Failure Modes